0x0proxy/0x0proxy/README.md

 - 👋 Hi, I’m @0x0proxy
-- 👀 I’m interested in making a more secure, accessible, and transparent future
+- 👀 I’m interested in building better financial derivataives and a more secure foundation for web3
-- 🌱 I’m currently learning about cross-chain development
+- 🌱 I’m currently learning about multi-chain ecosystems
 - 💞️ I’m looking to collaborate with other web3 developers
-- 📫 How to reach me: cto@0x0proxy.com, @0x0proxy on twitter, matrix chat
+- 📫 How to reach me: cto@zeroproxy.io, @0x0proxy on twitter, matrix chat

 <!---
 0x0proxy/0x0proxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.